robverhoef/PoGoTelegramBot/ReadMe.md

 ## Usage

 Make sure that there is a group admin.
 Only group admins are allowed to add / modify gyms.
-All existing users in a group will have to say:
+The bot will detect addition and removal of users in a group.
+But all *existing* users in a group will have to say:
 >/hi@your_bot_name

 from the Telegram group before they are allowed to use the bot.
 Obviously 'your_bot_name' should be replaced with YOUR real bot name.
-Frankly this is the only part that may be confusing to a few new users.
+Frankly this is the only part that may be confusing to a few new bot users.
 But unfortunately it is necessary because the Telegram API has no way to verify the group ID from an inline query.
-I'm working on detection of new users when they are added to the group.
-But saying 'hi' will still be required for existing group members.
-The bot will respond with a private message to the user with instructions on how to address the bot.
+The bot will then respond with a private message to the user with instructions on how to address the bot.

 A user can stop any conversation with the bot by entering the **/cancel** command.
 This is the preferred method of stopping when something appears to go wrong.